PRODUCT STEWARDSHIP

 Improving Paint Recycling in Michigan

 Michigan has a unique opportunity to enact paint stewardship legislation in partnership with the paint industry.
-This opportunity to work together to save money for Michigan's state and local governments is the result of a national, multi-stakeholder agreement facilitated by the Product Stewardship Institute
+This opportunity to work together to save money for Michigan's state and local governments is the result of a national, multi-stakeholder agreement facilitated by the Product Stewardship Institute.

 PSI and ACA PaintCare Michigan Fact Sheet